bryce-marshall/firebase-bridge/packages/firestore-admin/assets/README.md

 - **Dev dependency** intended for **unit‑testing** and **rapid prototyping** of backend logic.
 - To bind firebase-functions v1/v2 Firestore triggers to an in-memory Firestore database use the companion package **[@firebase-bridge/firestore-functions](https://www.npmjs.com/package/@firebase-bridge/firestore-functions)**.

+>**Important**: `@firebase-bridge/firestore-admin` mocks the database, not the Admin SDK itself.
+When you use it, you’re interacting with real Firestore Admin SDK instances — the same objects you’d use in production.
+The mock simply patches its own `Google API Client` implementation under the hood, “tricking” the SDK into thinking it’s communicating with Firestore’s backend.
+This means your tests exercise authentic Admin SDK behavior without an emulator and without network calls.

 ### When to use it

 - Unit and integration tests for backend code using `firebase-admin/firestore`